FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 ```

-We can use the data from `api/blogs.js` to render our awesome blogs card powered by bootstrap.
+We can use the data from `api/blogs.js` to render our awesome blogs cards powered by bootstrap.

 In the Blogs.jsx file, enter the following: